admveen/Exoplanet/README.md

 A high level description of the steps we followed in data wrangling, EDA, preprocessing, and modeling/evaluation can be found in the final report [here](https://github.com/admveen/Exoplanet/blob/master/reports/final_report.pdf).

 A slide deck containing much of this information is also [here](https://github.com/admveen/Exoplanet/blob/master/reports/presentation/presentation.pdf).

+Further detail of the analysis can be found in the notebooks and in certain relevant source files:

+<h2>I. Data wrangling  <h2 />

 Project Organization
 ------------